Pacific Community: Membership

 The Pacific Community includes 22 Pacific island countries and territories, which were all previously territories (or, in the case of Tonga, a protectorate) of the original founding members of the SPC, along with the developed countries of Australia, France, New Zealand, the United Kingdom, and the United States:

 The population figures and also the GDP per capita figures are for the whole country.
 In some cases this includes regions outside the Pacific area.

 The symbol ‡ indicates an independent state.
-(France is a partly independent state within the European Union.)